GRIDAPPSD/gridappsd-docker/README.md

 ```

-## Future enhancements
+## Next Steps
-  -  open a web browser to the viz container http://localhost:8080
+  - Add applications/services to the containers (see how <https://github.com/GRIDAPPSD/gridappsd-sample-app>)